PLACES TO VISIT IN 7 DAYS IN POLAND

 - Old Town and Old Town Square

 - Uprising Museum

 - POLIN Museum of the History of Polish Jews

 Gdańsk (2 Days)

 Another place you should add to your one-week Poland itinerary is the beautiful city of Gdańsk.
 It is quite a train ride (or drive) from Warsaw, but it is well worth it.

 Gdańsk Travel Tips

-Gdansk is much smaller than Warsaw but still so rich in beautiful sights and buildings – I probably would say that Gdańsk is one of the most beautiful cities in all of Europe.
+Gdansk is much smaller than Warsaw but still so rich in beautiful sights and buildings.
+I probably would say that Gdańsk is one of the most beautiful cities in all of Europe.
 Gdańsk was the city first attacked by Germany, and Westerplatte – near Gdańsk – is where WW II started.